C# Collections Interview Questions and Answers

 ReadOnlyCollection<T> and ImmutableList<T> are both used to represent read-only or immutable collections in C#, but they exhibit some differences:

 • ReadOnlyCollection: This is a wrapper around an existing collection that provides a read-only view, preventing modifications to the underlying collection.
-However, the underlying collection itself can still be changed, which will be visible through the ReadOnlyCollection<T> view. : ReadOnlyCollection<T> is useful when you want to prevent specific portions of your code (e.g., a method or a class consumer) from modifying a collection, while still allowing the original collection to change as needed.
+However, the underlying collection itself can still be changed, which will be visible through the ReadOnlyCollection<T> view.
+Use case: ReadOnlyCollection<T> is useful when you want to prevent specific portions of your code (e.g., a method or a class consumer) from modifying a collection, while still allowing the original collection to change as needed.

 • ImmutableList: This is an inherently immutable collection that represents an unmodifiable list.
 Once created, its content cannot change.
-Any operation that appears to modify the collection (e.g., adding or removing an element) will instead return a new instance with the relevant changes. : ImmutableList<T> is useful when you need a collection that remains completely unchanged when shared across multiple components, ensuring data correctness and simplifying concurrent programming.
+Any operation that appears to modify the collection (e.g., adding or removing an element) will instead return a new instance with the relevant changes.
+Use case: ImmutableList<T> is useful when you need a collection that remains completely unchanged when shared across multiple components, ensuring data correctness and simplifying concurrent programming.

 In summary, use ReadOnlyCollection<T> when you need a read-only view of an existing mutable collection, and use ImmutableList<T> when you need a truly immutable collection that can be safely shared and remains unchanged throughout its lifetime.